The Problem Is Far More Insidious Than You Realize

 What Causes Financial Mistakes

-In a perfect world there would only be two causes of financial mistakes – bad information and flawed reasoning.
+In a perfect world there would only be two causes of financial mistakes:

-If humans were perfectly rational with accurate programs in our heads, we could take the information provided, process it to an accurate conclusion, and consistently make smart financial decisions.
+If humans were perfectly rational then we could take the all information available, process it to an accurate conclusion, and consistently make smart financial decisions.

 We don’t live in a perfect world, and our brains don’t work like perfectly programmed computers.